Sphaerospora molnari: Pathology and clinical signs

 S. molnari pathology involves inflammatory changes in the affected epithelia, accompanied by marked dystrophic changes and finally necrosis.
 Necrotic disintegration of infected tissue results in the release of spores into the environment and transmission to the next host.
 Clinical signs are respiratory distress and pale gills.
 The early, presporogonic development of S. molnari includes parasite multiplication in the blood, likely a common cycle of development of the members of Sphaerospora sensu stricto.
 Most recently, it has been demonstrated that this early development causes a massive inflammatory response with strongly increased lymphocyte numbers and likely a specific B cell response, and that partial immunity is acquired.
 This may help to explain why the disease is associated with fry and fingerlings but not older carp.

 Impact

-The impact of gill and skin sphaerosporosis of common carp on carp aquaculture cannot presently be estimated but an increased occurrence of S. molnari proliferative blood stages in carp ponds in Czech Republic and Hungary was reported in 2014.
+The impact of gill and skin sphaerosporosis of common carp on carp aquaculture cannot presently be estimated but an increased occurrence of S. molnari proliferative blood stages in carp ponds in the Czech Republic and Hungary was reported in 2014.
 A link to increasing pond temperatures due to climate change was proposed.